RedHat-Israel/ROSE/README.md

 - [Read](https://opensource.com/education/15/9/open-source-education-israel)
   an article by Laura Novich on [opensource.com](https://opensource.com)

-## Requirements

-Once we're in the ROSE directory, we need to verify we have pipenv installed.
-In order to make sure we have pipenv installed:

-    pipenv --version

-If you don't have it installed, the best way is to install it only for your user:

-    python -m pip install --user pipenv

 ## Getting started

 The following commands should be performed only once; after creating the environment you will be connecting to the same environment each time you open a new session.

-Use pipenv to create a virtual environment and to install the rest of the dependencies:
+Use venv to create a virtual environment and to install the rest of the dependencies:

-    pipenv install

-You can also install development packages by running:

-    pipenv --dev install
+    python -m venv ./venv

 After creating the environment, we want to activate and enter our environment (make sure you're in the ROSE directory):

-    pipenv shell
+    source ./venv/bin/activate

+After entering the virtual enviornment we need to install the project dependencies:

+    pip install -r requirments.txt

 Indication that you are inside the environment, the prompt line will look like this:

-    (ROSE) [username@hostname ROSE]$
+    (venv) [username@hostname ROSE]$

 ## Running the server

 If you are not in your virtual environment, please run it:

-    pipenv shell
+    source ./venv/bin/activate

 Start the server on some machine: